-And you can get paid!
+And you got paid!

 Farmer’s Life Experience offers you the opportunity to turn your vacation into a working experience in portuguese farms.
 Once selected, you will be included in a multicultural team working within a host agricultural structure.
 You will be paid under a contract that you sign with the farmer. ~ Farmers Life Experience

 According to Portugal’s office of Tourism, there have been “40 hosting farms and about 170 participants in the last months.”

 How does it work?

 Here’s how the office of Tourism describes the obligations of the participants:

 We also connected with several farms that invite you to come spend a weekend: one of which is in the fields of Alentejo and the other one is located at the gates of Lisbon.
 You will be asked to help around the farm, but also to help with your room and board by milking goats to make your own cheese or learning how to bake the bread.
 What we want here is to allow you to get closer to this Portugal we love so much, and to show you the simple lifestyle that we so appreciate.